kleinerELM/image_slicer/README.md

 ## output

-The output files can be found in the subfolder "cut".
+The output files can be found in the subfolder `cut`.
 They will be named in the following way, if the input file was named example.tif:

 ```
 example_[x]_[y].tif